Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • young nettle - 715 mg.

-The daily presence of calcium in the diet accelerates bone recovery in fractures.
+The daily presence of calcium in the diet accelerates bone recovery from fractures.

 Fish, eggs and meat

-A well-chosen diet, including meat, fish and eggs, will be able to maintain a stable working capacity of the body.
-Animal food is different low rates calcium, however, there are exceptions.
-There is a lot of protein in meat, but Ca is 50 mg per 100 g of product.
-Seafood with fish is fortified with phosphorus, with the exception of sardine.
+A well-chosen diet, including meat, fish and eggs, can maintain stable performance of the body.
+Animal foods are different low performance calcium, however, there are exceptions.
+Meat contains a lot of protein, but Ca is 50 mg per 100 g of product.
+Seafood and fish are enriched with phosphorus, with the exception of sardines.
 This type of fish contains 100 g of pure calcium per 300 g of product.

-Make original sandwiches with sardines for an afternoon snack to feel healthy!
+Do original sandwiches with a sardine for an afternoon snack to feel healthy!

 Milk products

-Although this product category does not belong to the leaders in Ca content per 100 g, kefir, milk, sourdough, yogurt and cheese should be included in daily diet...
-Even those on a diet can consume them.
-If fruits and herbs need to be pre-processed, then kefir and yogurt can be eaten right away.
+Although this category of products does not belong to the leaders in Ca content per 100 g, kefir, milk, sourdough, yogurt and cheese should be included in daily diet.
+Even those who are on a diet can consume them.
+If fruits and greens need to be pre-processed, then kefir and yogurt can be eaten immediately.
 Dairy products do not burden the stomach, and therefore can be consumed around the clock.

-So, where is the most calcium in foods, it is easy to understand from the table.
-Let's deal with this in detail:
+So, where the most calcium is in foods is easy to understand from the table.
+Let's look at this in detail:

 potato12